selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 ```

-* `run.sh` will be our entrypoint to run our python script by adding following line after exporting the environment variables. `$USER` will automatically get the user running the script.
-Note that this has to be hardcoded to an actual user once deployed in production.
+* `run.sh` will be the entrypoint of our python script.
 We will cover that later on.
 Make sure to replace `env_name` with name you gave your conda environment.
-We are using the absolute path to the python binary located in the conda environment we setup beforehand.
-This ensures using the correct Python version.
+We are using the absolute path to the python binary located in the conda environment.
+This ensures using the correct Python version and having all dependencies met.

 ```bash
 /home/$USER/miniconda3/envs/env_name/bin/python notifier.py
 ```

+The `$USER` variable will automatically get the user running the script.
+Note that the user variable has to be replaced to an actual user once deployed.

-The whole code of `run.sh` should look like this:
+The complete ode of `run.sh` should look like this:

 ```bash
 #!/bin/bash